keshavsoft/KStaticFiles/README.md

 to club html files for serving in public of JSONApi project first need to delete the public folder if present.

+for Developers :

+1. Delete the public folder in root.
+2.  html files will be in the location : src/Projects

 steps to be followed :

 1.  npm i